 Influencers

 Online influencers can work as customer touchpoints and improve customer experience by establishing trust for your brand.
-Influencers can reach a very large, very targeted audience, and utilising them in your marketing can be very beneficial.
+Influencers can reach a very large, very targeted audience, and utilizing them in your marketing can be very beneficial.

 Customer touchpoint examples can provide helpful insight into the common touchpoints that most businesses will have.
-Outside of those listed above, there are other touchpoints that can be categorised into pre-purchase, during-purchase, and post-purchase touchpoints.
+Outside of those listed above, there are other customer touchpoints that can be categorised into pre-purchase, during-purchase, and post-purchase touchpoints.

 - Online advertising, including display advertising, pay-per-click (PPC) and social media adverts